 Fortunately, matters need not lead to such extremes.
 By consulting with legal counsel, you can create a strategy by which you can respond to your summons properly.

 Step 3: Properly Respond to Your Summons

-A debt defense attorney will best know how to respond to your summons.
+A debt defense attorney will best know how to respond to your summons and complaint.
 Here in Texas, that starts with filing a written response to the allegations against you.
 Even if you should choose to represent yourself in such a case, this response isn’t just something you can simply throw together and submit via e-mail.
 In drafting your answer, you will need to follow the standard procedures for forming and filing a legal response and submitting it at the courthouse.

 Knowing what information to include, what not to include, and how to form your response in a way that will effectively represent your situation and sway the court to your side is something a skilled attorney will know how to do.
-Consulting with one to help you respond to your summons is perhaps the most important step you can take in handling your credit card debt case.
+Consulting with one to help you respond to your summons and complaint is perhaps the most important step you can take in handling your credit card debt case.